smartcmd/MinecraftConsoles/README.md

 ## Introduction

-This is a fork of [MinecraftConsoles](https://github.com/smartcmd/MinecraftConsoles)
+This is a fork of [MinecraftConsoles](https://github.com/smartcmd/MinecraftConsoles) that tries to fix the debug exe and make it launch again without visual studio

 ## Download
 [Here](https://github.com/Tuff-CWC/MinecraftConsolesDebug/releases/tag/nightly)